Wormsloe Historic Site: Geographic setting

-The Isle of Hope is an island (or peninsula, depending on marsh water levels) situated approximately 11 mi southeast of downtown Savannah in Georgia's Lower Coastal Plain region.
+The Isle of Hope is an island (or peninsula, depending on the salt marsh water levels) situated approximately 11 mi southeast of downtown Savannah in Georgia's Lower Coastal Plain.
 The island stretches for approximately 4 mi from its northern tip to its southern tip and for roughly 2 mi from its eastern shore to its western shore.
 The Skidaway River, which is part of the Atlantic Intracoastal Waterway, forms the island's eastern shore.
-The island's southwest shore is formed by the Moon River, and the island's northwest shore formed by the Herb River.
-Typical of Georgia's inshore coastal islands, the Isle of Hope is completely surrounded by a tidal salt marsh.
+The island's southwest shore is formed by the Moon River, that which Johnny Mercer sings about in 'Moon River', and the island's northwest shore formed by the Herb River.
+Typical of Georgia's inshore coastal islands, the Isle of Hope is completely surrounded by a saltwater tidal marsh.
 Skidaway Island is located opposite the Skidaway River to the east and the Georgia mainland is located opposite the Moon River to the west.
 Wormsloe occupies most of the southern half of the Isle of Hope.

-A small island known as Long Island lies between Skidaway Island and the Isle of Hope and splits the Skidaway River into two narrow channels, the main (navigable) channel of which is known as the Skidaway Narrows.
+A small island, known as Long Island, lies between Skidaway Island and the Isle of Hope and splits the Skidaway River into two narrow channels, the main (navigable) channel of which is known as the Skidaway Narrows.
 The main channel of the Skidaway River presently flows between Long Island and Skidaway Island, although in colonial times the main channel flowed between Long Island and the Isle of Hope, giving Wormsloe its historically strategic importance.
-When traveling by water, the Isle of Hope is just over 10 mi from the Atlantic Ocean (via the Skidaway, Vernon, and Ogeechee rivers) to the southeast and just over 10 mi from the port of Savannah (via the Skidaway, Wilmington, and Savannah rivers) to the northwest.
+When traveling by water, the Isle of Hope is just over 10 mi from the Atlantic Ocean (via the Skidaway, Vernon, and Ogeechee rivers) to the southeast and just over 10 mi from the Port of Savannah (via the Skidaway, Wilmington, and Savannah rivers) to the northwest.

 Skidaway Road connects Wormsloe and the Isle of Hope to U.S. Route 80 near downtown Savannah.
-The Isle of Hope is located entirely within Chatham County.
+The Isle of Hope is located entirely within Chatham County, Georgia.
 Wormsloe Historic Site is managed by the Georgia Department of Natural Resources.